uspikk/node-steem-upvotebot/README.md

 # node steem upvotebot

-## upvotes your followers
+## upvotes your followers with your trail accounts

 npm instal steem

+setup config and altaccounts.

-and node bot to run
+node main to run,

 testing stages